stagenow/docs/edge/source/gettingstarted.md

 ![img](images/Homescreen_operator.jpg)

-The Operator home screen lists favorite, latest staged, and latest published profiles.
-The top-right corner of the screen shows the [IP Address](../gettingstarted?Current%20IP%20Address) currently used (if any), useful for when you need to connect to the Staging Server.
+The Operator home screen lists the latest profiles available.
+The top of the screen shows the [IP Address](../gettingstarted?Current%20IP%20Address) currently used (if any), useful for when you need to connect to the Staging Server.

 The main sections of this window include the following fields: